-I. Required courses for the certificate RUS 126 Rusiness and the Legal Environment
+I. Required co ourses for the certificate

-BUS 120 business and the Legal Environment
+BUS 126 Business and the Legal Environment 3

-BUS 136 Human Relations in Management .
-3
+BUS 136 Human Relations in Management 3

-BUS 166 Machine Calculation .
-3
+BUS 166 Machine Calculation 3

-BUS 172 Office Procedures .
-3
+BUS 172 Office Procedures 3

-BUS 174 Document Processing for Business .
-3
+BUS 174 Document Processing for Business 3

-BUS 178 Technology for the Modern Office .
-3
+BUS 176 Office Transcription 1.5

-BUS 176 Office Transcription 1 .5
+BUS 178 Technology for the Modern Office 3

-BUS 210 Principles of Financial Accounting .
-4
+BUS 210 Principles of Financial Accounting 4

-BUS 260 Business Communications .
-3
+BUS 260 Business Communications 3

-CIS 101 Intro to Information Systems .
-3
+CIS 101 Intro to Information Systems 3

-WE 201 Employment Readiness Class .
-1
+WE 201 Employment Readiness Class 1

-WE 220 Internship .
-1
+WE 220 Internship 1

-\It is recommended that the work experience courses be taken after completion of at least 12 units in the major.
+^{}It is recommended that the work experience courses be taken after completion of at least 12 units in the major.